AdarshZolekar/COVID19-Detection-Model/README.md

 2. **Prepare the dataset:**

-- Download or add the `covid_data_2020-2021.csv.zip` file to your Google Drive
+- Download or add the `covid_data_2020-2021.csv.zip` file to your Google Drive.

 - Update the file path in the script to match your location.